Nathan13888/.dotfiles/README.md

 - Inside neovim, run `:PlugInstall`
 - `CocInstall coc-css coc-json coc-python coc-discord coc-sh coc-yaml`
 - Install YCM using these instructions (https://github.com/ycm-core/YouCompleteMe#linux-64-bit)
+### Firefox
+- Download firefox (a gpg key server must be setup to install `firefox-nightly` from AUR)
+- Disable `dom.event.contextmenu.enabled` if there are problems with right-click
+- Sync settings
+- Disable telemetry and change search engine
+- Change device name to be more recognizable
 ### LS_COLORS
 Install options:
 1. run the **install** script inside the submodule